-While the years immediately following the end of World War II were in many ways difficult, Richter also has fond memories of this time, not least because he found he had access to books that had previously been forbidden under Nazi control.
-Speaking to Robert Storr, Richter explained: "It was very nasty, [but] when the Russians came to our village and expropriated the houses of the rich who had already left or were driven out, they made libraries for the people out of these houses.
-And that was fantastic."1 In a later conversation with Jan Thorn-Prikker, Richter elaborated, "Cesare Lombroso's Genius and Madness, Hesse, Stefan Zweig, Feuchtwanger, all that middle-class literature.
-It was a wonderful, care-free time ... made it easy to forget the dark side of things."2 Dietmar Elger, having described Richter's mother Hildegard's role in encouraging her son's interest in Nietzsche, Goethe, Schiller and others, notes that it was an "endless supply of illustrated books that prompted his own first drawings."3 In an interview with Jeanne Anne Nugent, Richter recalls studying art "from books and from the little folios with art prints that you used to get then – I remember Diego Velázquez, Albrecht Dürer, Lovis Corinth [...]
-It was simply a matter of what was around, what we saw and bought for ourselves."4
+As the eastern part of Germany became the GDR (German Democratic Republic), political uncertainty was accompanied by a shifting cultural status quo: "It was very nasty, [but] when the Russians came to our village and expropriated the houses of the rich who had already left or were driven out, they made libraries for the people out of these houses.
+And that was fantastic."14 Richter has recalled suddenly being able to access books that had been forbidden under Nazi rule: "Cesare Lombroso's Genius and Madness, Hesse, Stefan Zweig, Feuchtwanger, all that middle-class literature.
+It was a wonderful, care-free time ... made it easy to forget the dark side of things.”15 Richter's mother encouraged her son's interest in literature, and, as Dietmar Elger has noted, it was this "endless supply of illustrated books that prompted his own first drawings."16 In an interview with Jeanne Anne Nugent, Richter described how he learnt about art "from books and from the little folios with art prints that you used to get then – I remember Diego Velázquez, Albrecht Dürer, Lovis Corinth [...]
+It was simply a matter of what was around, what we saw and bought for ourselves."17

-Soon after leaving the theatre, he applied to study painting at the Dresden Art Academy [Hochschule für Bildende Künste Dresden].
-It is unclear whether he had already been planning to do so whilst at the theatre, or whether his dismissal prompted fresh consideration of his future.
-But it was clearly an idea to which he was committed, as having had his first application rejected, he was advised by the examiners to find a job with a state-run organization in order to increase his chances of being accepted, which he duly did.
-As Elger explains, State employees tended to receive preferential treatment at that time, and the recommendation must have worked, as following eight months working as a painter at the Dewag textile plant in Zittau, he reapplied and was accepted onto the course.13 He returned to his birth city of Dresden in the summer of 1951, ready to begin his formal studies to be a painter.
+Soon after leaving the theatre, Richter applied to study painting at the Hochschule für Bildende Künste Dresden [Dresden Art Academy].
+It is unclear whether he had been planning to do so, or whether his dismissal prompted him to consider a fresh start.
+But it was clearly a decision to which he remained committed, even after his first application was rejected.
+The examiners advised him to find a job with a state-run organisation, as state employees were given preferential treatment in applications at the time.
+During the following eight months Richter worked as a painter at the Dewag textile plant in Zittau.
+In the summer of 1951, he returned to his birth city Dresden, ready to begin his formal art studies.